<img height="1" width="1" style="display:none;" alt="" src="https://dc.ads.linkedin.com/collect/?pid=200498&amp;fmt=gif">

 Penile meatal swabs allow for self-collection of samples, as opposed to more invasive clinician-collected urethral swab testing.
 A penile swab test collects a sample outside the opening of the penis, and does not require that the swab be inserted into the penis.
 This form of sampling may be used to test for M. genitalium, chlamydia, gonorrhea and human papillomavirus (HPV), among other pathogens.

-Vaginal swabs allow for the self-collection collection of samples for a number of STDs.
+Vaginal swabs allow for the self-collection of samples for a number of STIs.
 These minimally invasive tests provide similar sensitivity to clinician-collected swabs, according to CDC.
-Vaginal swab tests may be used to diagnose the presence of chlamydia, gonorrhea, C. trachomatis, M. genitalium, bacterial vaginosis, and Trichomoniasis, among other STDs.
+Vaginal swab tests may be used to detect the presence of chlamydia, gonorrhea, C. trachomatis, M. genitalium, bacterial vaginosis, and Trichomoniasis, among other STIs.

-Clinicians should provide guidance to patients prior to self-collection of samples.
+Clinicians should provide guidance to patients prior to self-collection of samples using an STI swab kit.
 A proper approach to sample collection is necessary to ensure an ample amount of specimen is gathered without risk of contamination.

 male + female swabbing toolkit for STIs